3D Printing. Rubber.

-Our simulated 'Rubber' 3D printing materials are intended for projects needing materials with rubber like or specific tactile properties.
+Our simulated Rubber 3D printing service is intended where your designs require materials with rubber like or specific tactile properties.

-3D Printing your designs using our Fine Detail service gives you a simulated Rubber in a range of Shore A values using the Polyjet Digital Materials technology.
-The Polyjet 3D printing process produces your designs with a smooth surface finish and is ideal for fit and form testing and confirming designs.
+3D Printing in our rubber like materials using our Fine Detail service also gives you a range of Shore A values using the Polyjet Digital Materials technology.
+This process blends flexible and rigid materials to give a stepped range of hardness values.
+The Polyjet 3D printing process produces your designs with a smooth surface finish and is ideal for fit and form testing and design confirmation.

-Using this process you can produce designs which combine both rigid and flexible elements to prototype overmoulding and seals.
+Uniquely, because the 3d-printing process blends 2 materials you can combine both rigid and flexible elements in a single build, for example to prototype over moulding and seals.

-If you need to 3D print components for 'end use' applications we suggest the Rubber in our Strong and Durable service, or enquire about our Vac Casting service.
+If you need to 3D print components for 'end use' applications we suggest:

 Different Shore A Values.
 Mix and Match.